-Chai Chocolate Orange Marble Brioche Bread
+Marble Bread, a Chocolate Chai Orange Marble Brioche Loaf

 I used Scharffen Berger Extra Dark 82% chocolate because I didn’t want my brioche bread too sweet, but feel free to use the 70% bittersweet or the 62% semisweet or another quality chocolate.
 Just be forewarned that the marbling process is a bit unusual and may take a little more time than you think, but it’s is fun to do.
 When finished, you have a beautiful loaf that perfect with some blood orange strawberry marmalade, raspberry jam or milk jam if your lucky enough to have any of that on hand.

 I was inspired by Pastry Chef’s Yigit Pura’s chai chocolate cupcake to make this brioche loaf, though I’ll actually say that I’ve been playing with the idea of a chai chocolate cookie in my head for awhile, before I had a taste of Pura’s cupcake, I just haven’t gotten around to making it yet.
 Then I came across this loaf in Nick Malgieri’s The Modern Baker and I knew I wanted to make a version of it with my own twist.